gradle/gradle/design-docs/managed-component-model.md

 The `components` report should show details of the intermediate outputs of a binary, the input relationships between the source sets, intermediate outputs and binaries, plus the task a user would run to build each thing.

 It is a non-goal of this feature to provide a public way for a plugin author to define the intermediate outputs for a binary.
+This is a later feature.

 ## Implementation